 Students in List College who plan to continue their studies in The Rabbinical School or H. L. Miller Cantorial School and College of Jewish Music may earn credit in these schools based on their undergraduate course work.
 Students interested in attending The Rabbinical School are encouraged to major in Talmud; those interested in attending H. L. Miller Cantorial School are encouraged to major in Jewish Music.
 Students will be directed to take courses of study that will enable them to fulfill requirements simultaneously at both List College and The Rabbinical School or H. L. Miller Cantorial School.
 Acceptance to this preprofessional program does not ensure admission to The Rabbinical School or H. L. Miller Cantorial School, each of which retains its own admissions procedures and requirements.

 BA/MA Option with The Graduate School

-List College students interested in the BA/MA program should first meet with the List College academic adviser.
-The academic adviser will then refer students to the appropriate MA adviser to review MA requirements and discuss course selection.
-Students then apply to The Graduate School during the spring semester prior to their final year at List.
+List College students interested in the BA/MA program should first meet with the List College academic advisor.
+The academic advisor will then refer students to the appropriate MA advisor to review MA requirements and discuss course selection.
+Students then apply to The Graduate School during the spring semester prior to their final year at List College.
 The Graduate School maintains its own admissions procedures.
 Details on the Graduate School application requirements and deadlines, as well as the online application, can be found at www.jtsa.edu/graduate.

 BA/MA Option with William Davidson Graduate School of Jewish Education